Flameis/CS362-Team3/Beaver_Botanica.md

 Exceptions:
 * The user can’t find the desidered genus in the drop down
   * This should mean that there are no plants in that genus in the database.
-  * Maybe suggest Advanced Search as the result might be missfiled.
+  * Maybe suggest Advanced Search as the result might be misfiled.
 * There is nothing on the map
   * This means that no plants of that genus are in season.
   * Should display a message that no plants are in season for a given filter and recommend turning off the in season filter.